Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Carolina has combined with its opponents to score more than 43 points just two times this season.
+- Carolina and its opponents have combined for 43 points just two times this year.

 - New York has combined with its opponents to score more than 43 points in four of six games this season.